FakeItEasy/FakeItEasy/docs/specifying-return-values.md

 If a return value depends on input to the method, those values can be incorporated in the calculation.
-Convenient overloads exist for methods of up to four parameters.
+Convenient overloads exist for methods of up to 8 parameters.

 ```csharp
 A.CallTo(() => fakeShop.NumberOfSweetsSoldOn(A<DateTime>.Ignored))